parth-patel97/OCR_Flask_API/README.md

 # OCR Flask API

-A Flask Restful api for the extract text from images using the Tesseract OCR.
+A Flask Restful API for the extract text from images using the Tesseract OCR.